 In a festive occasion at the Aloft Hotel at Cascade Station, more than twenty organizations, public and private, garther to sign a Declaration of Cooperation, agreeing to work together to make the Gateway Green project a reality.
 The signing of this document marked the conclusion of the initial process, but Oregon Solutions will continue to provide some facilitation and support services as the project moves forward.

 Memorandum of Understanding between ODOT and PP&R

-The project reached another important milestone on March 1, 2012, when Oregon Department of Transportation (ODOT) and Portland Parks and Recreation (PP&R) signed a Memorandum of Understanding (MOU), stating the intention of transferring about 25 acres of the site from ODOT to PP&R. The agreement outlines the process needed to make that happen, sets an acquisition price, and projected dates for completion.
+The project reached another important milestone on March 1, 2012, when Oregon Department of Transportation (ODOT) and Portland Parks and Recreation (PP&R) signed a Memorandum of Understanding (MOU), stating the intention of transferring about 25 acres of the site from ODOT to PP&R. The agreement outlinef the process needed to make that happen, set an acquisition price, and projected dates for completion.

 The Oregon Solutions process culiminated with the creation of a Declaration of Cooperation, signed by twenty-two stakeholder groups on December 10, 2010, with a signed commitment by each organization stating what they would do to help make Gateway Green a reality.